ring-team/KarstNSim_Public/README.md

 A doxyfile is present in the archive.
 To automatically generate the documentation, type `doxygen path/to/YourDoxyfile` in a command prompt, or simply `doxygen doxyfile` if already in the root folder.
 Once generated, you will find the documentation in the *hmtl folder*.
 It is advised to open the documentation starting from the main page, which provides important general information about the project structure.
 You can find it by opening the "index.html" file, or by opening any other .html file and clicking on "Main Page" in the upper left.
+A complete documentation of all user input parameters is available in the KarstNSim::ParamsSource struct page.

 ## Testing

-We provide here a synthetic dataset (inspired from the one used in the 2024 article) and three instruction files (instruction_file_step1, instruction_file_step2 and instruction_file_step3) in the correct format used for KarstNSim, which correspond to inputs used to generate examples in three steps.
+We provide here a synthetic dataset (inspired from the one used in the 2024 article) and an instruction file to simulate results shown in a figure of the 2024 article. <!-- three instruction files (instruction_file_step1, instruction_file_step2 and instruction_file_step3) in the correct format used for KarstNSim, which correspond to inputs used to generate examples in three steps.
 They are in the Input_files folder.
 Since the name of these three files is not "instruction_file.txt", you have to launch the executable manually from a command prompt (see ##Installation for more information).

 The first step consists in showing you a simulation, using five inlets going to the upper spring (S1).
 Subcosts involved are: vadose/phreatic partition, fractures (chosen at orientations N000 and N060), intrinsic karstification potential (including a ghost-rock corridor following the syncline axis), and inception surfaces.